Rockets vs. Nuggets Player Props Betting Odds

-Nikola Jokic and Alperen Sengun are among the players with prop bets available when the Denver Nuggets and the Houston Rockets square off at Toyota Center on Friday (beginning at 8:00 PM ET).
+Player prop bet odds for Nikola Jokic, Alperen Sengun and others are available when the Denver Nuggets host the Houston Rockets at Ball Arena on Wednesday at 9:00 PM ET.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!